 We finished building a rain barrel stand to support our 58-gallon water barrel.
 Now, its time to install the rain barrel and a downspout diverter to collect rainwater from the roof.
 We're using a solid base of pavers to safely support both the stand and a full rain barrel.
 By … [Read more...] about How To Install A Rain Barrel To Collect Rainwater From Your Roof

-The location for the "still to be installed" rain barrel Our "soon to be installed" rain barrel will connect at this downspout We had just started the process of installing our new barrel stand and rain barrel when the project came to a quick stop.
-We discovered a sizable … [Read more...] about Replacing A Broken Flexible Drainpipe
+We had just started the process of installing our new barrel stand and rain barrel when the project came to a quick stop.
+We discovered a sizable hole in the side of the plastic drainpipe at the base of the downspout.
+The damaged flexible pipe was allowing water to … [Read more...] about Replacing A Broken Flexible Drainpipe

-Our 58 gallon shipping barrel that will soon become our rain barrel We’re building a wood stand to safely support our 58-gallon rain barrel that will collect rainwater from our roof.
+We’re building a wood stand to safely support our 58-gallon rain barrel that will collect rainwater from our roof.
 During late summer the Atlanta area consistently has long dry spells.
-This year has been … [Read more...] about How to Build a Rain Barrel Stand
+This year has been particularly dry.
+So, from now on we’re going to collect rainwater to keep … [Read more...] about How to Build a Rain Barrel Stand